ec0di/pyVrp/readme.md

 ### Instances and testing
 I found lots of problem instances from the Github Repo: https://github.com/laser-ufpb/VRPTWController/tree/master/src These are added to this repo under instances.
-We choose to test the Solomon instances from this [webpage](http://www.bernabe.dorronsoro.es/vrp/index.html?/results/resultsSolom.htm)
+I chose to test the Solomon instances, which are also tested on this [webpage](http://www.bernabe.dorronsoro.es/vrp/index.html?/results/resultsSolom.htm)
 .
 They have added solution values for 6 instances across multiple algorithms.
-We choose to compare with the original creater Solomon, which found quite effective solutions to the instances.
+I chose to compare with the original creater Solomon, which found quite effective solutions to the instances.

 * LP solver: GLOP
 * MIP solver: SCIP (but CBC yields almost identical results, SCIP slightly better)